 - Blue herons

-From the late 1830s until the close of the American Civil War, the Des Moines River was the main artery of commerce for central Iowa.
-A decline in river traffic came with the development of railroads staring in the 1860's.
+Until the close of the American Civil War, the Des Moines River was the main artery of commerce for central Iowa.
+A decline in river traffic came with the development of railroads staring in the 1860s.
 Although none survive, 80 mills for grinding grain were built along its banks between 1840 and 1890.
 The several dams along the river are utilized for power and flood control.